GyverLibs/EncButton/README_EN.md

 - a huge number of opportunities and their combinations for different scenarios for using even one button
 - virtual regime (for example, for working with a pain expander)
 - optimized to work in interruption
-- The fastest reading of pins for AVR (Atmega328/Atmega168, Attiny85/Attiny13)
+- The fastest reading of pins for AVR, ESP8266, ESP32 (used by gyverio)
 - Fast asynchronous algorithms of survey of actions from the button and encoder
 - rigid optimization and low weight in Flash and SRAM memory: 5 bytes SRAM (on an instance) and ~ 350 bytes Flash to process the button